alexaibio/teaching_content/drug_development/drug_development_intro.md

 - Preclinical development
 - Clinical development

 ## Drug discovery stage
 Drug is never exists in isolation, so finding a drug essentially means finding a tripple disease-target-drug.

-On a drug sicovery stage a drug discovery team must come up with several candidate disease-target-drug triples which them be hanged over to pre-clinical team for much more expencive developmnt.
+On a drug dicovery stage a drug discovery team must come up with several candidate triples **disease-target-drug** which then shall be hanged over to pre-clinical team for much more expensive developmnt.

+### Disease
 For a drug discovery company choosing disease is usually a starting point.
-The company first decide to find a drug for lung cancer for example and then go next to target and drug itself.
+The company first decide to find a drug for lung cancer for example and then go next to target discovery and drug itself.

-For a drug-repurposing company it is other way round.
-Since they are trying to re-purpose the drug they might start from a drug then try to find a new target affected by this drug and then proceed to a disease.
+For a drug-repurposing company it might be other way round.
+Since they are trying to re-purpose the existing drug they might start from a drug then go to finding a novel target affected by this drug and then proceed to another disease, thatis their business.

+### Target
+After pinpointing a disease a target must be selected.
+Target is usually a protein or a gene, whcibmight be targeted.